Home.Reading.Math.Special.Order.Workshops.Contact Us.Links.Old Books.

-Meet Dr. Phyllis E. Fischer
+Dr. Phyllis Fischer’s

-Phyllis E. Fischer, the developer of Concept Phonics and author/designer of many other Oxton House publications, grew up in and around Minnesota’s Twin Cities.
-With her grandmother, mother, and two aunts as teachers before her, she moved naturally into the field of education.
-She began her professional career almost four decades ago as a third grade teacher in Hopkins, Minnesota.
-After earning a B.S. in Education and an M.A. and Ph.D. in Educational Psychology from the University of Minnesota, she taught at the university level for more than 30 years, in Connecticut, Australia, and Maine.
-She is now Professor Emerita of Learning Disabilities
+Phyllis E. Fischer, the developer of Concept Phonics™ and the author/designer of many other Oxton House publications, grew up in and around Minnesota’s Twin Cities.
+She began her professional career as a third grade teacher in Hopkins, MN, in the days before students with learning disabilities were identified and given special education services.
+Realizing that she needed far more knowledge to adequately teach all the children in her classes, Dr. Fischer enrolled in graduate school, earning an M.A. and PH.D. in Educational Psychology from the University of Minnesota.
+She taught at the university level for more than 35 years, in Connecticut, Australia, and Maine, supervising clinics for students with leaning disabilities in Connecticut and Maine.

 The driving motivation behind the development of Concept Phonics™ was speed.
 Struggling readers need to become automatic decoders just as fast as possible.
 Combining the psychology research on concept-training paradigms with reading research on teaching multiple vowel sounds and my Orton-Gillingham training led to the beginning of the Concept Phonics™ program.
 Working with children in clinics and in inner-city schools led to the emphasis on automaticity at every step of the teaching-learning process.